 So, once again, interpreting Scripture in its original context clarifies the issues for me.
 Now it was easy for me to conclude that Egalitarians have the stronger biblical evidence.

-22..
-Paul says in 1 Timothy 2:14 that women are, by their nature, more easily deceived.
+23..
+Paul says in 1 Timothy 2:14 that women are, by their very nature, more easily deceived.
 To prove this, he quotes the Old Testament story about Eve being deceived.
 The fact that he quotes the OT means that he applies it to all women in all times.
 It’s universal.

 No, Paul does not say “by their very nature.”
 Genesis 3:6 clearly teaches that Adam was with the woman when the overly clever serpent dialogued with her.
 She took the fruit, ate it, and handed it to her husband who was with her.
 Why didn’t he object?
 For whatever reason, he refused to get involved in the serpent-woman dialogue.
 He was not forced to eat.

 Also, we must be careful about universalizing the notion of deception being limited only to women.
 In this passage Paul writes of men and women:

 3 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.
 4 For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.
 (2 Cor.
 11:3-4, NIV)